Obama, Romney focus on swing states in late campaigning

 Whoever wins will have a host of challenges to confront.
 The top priority will be the looming "fiscal cliff" of spending cuts and tax increases that would begin with the new year.

-In a race where the two candidates and their party allies raised a combined $2 billion (1.2 billion pounds), the most in U.S. history, both sides have pounded the heavily contested battleground states with an unprecedented barrage of ads.
+In a race where the two candidates and their party allies raised a combined $2 billion, the most in U.S. history, both sides have pounded the heavily contested battleground states with an unprecedented barrage of ads.

-(Additional reporting by Jeff Mason and Patricia Zengerle; Editing by Alistair Bell, Frances Kerry, Doina Chiacu)
+(Additional reporting by Jeff Mason and Patricia Zengerle; Editing by Alistair Bell, Frances Kerry and Cynthia Osterman)